sara141/NASA-Explorer-Api/README.md

 - The Input form should have 2 fields, `Start date` and `End date` as well as a button to submit the form with a value of **Search for asteroids**.

-**First api call** </br>
+**First Api Call** </br>
 - Use the `apod` api (`GET https://api.nasa.gov/planetary/apod`) to fetch data on the "picture of the day".
 The data received should be used to set the background, title and description box.

 - **Background image**: The api will provide a url.
 Use this url to set the background image.
 The background should cover the whole page and stay fixed when the user is scrolling.
-*** Careful!
+***Careful!
 The api doesn't always returns a url to an image.
 Sometimes the image of the day is a video.
 The response of the api contains a `media_type` key.
 If the value is `image`, your app should choose to use the image at the link provided by the api.
-If not, your app should choose to display the default image located at http://www.adwonline.ae/wp-content/uploads/2017/04/space-005.jpg ***
+If not, your app should choose to display the default image located at http://www.adwonline.ae/wp-content/uploads/2017/04/space-005.jpg***

 - **Title**: The title should be the name of the image provided by the api.